shabib87/DailyHabitTracker/README.md

 This project aims to develop a **Daily Habit Tracker** app with cross-platform compatibility, focusing on **real-life app development** practices.
 The app will be developed across five weekends, covering the backend and four mobile platforms (Android, iOS, React Native, and Flutter).
 The project will use **TypeScript** for the backend and focus on learning key concepts in mobile development, state management, GraphQL, and API integration.

+This repository is designed not only to help me deepen my knowledge of various mobile technologies but also to guide and support the community on their own development journeys.
+This project serves as a practical learning tool and a shared resource for anyone interested in mobile development.

+### **Learning Objectives**

+- **Explore Multiple Technologies**: Gain hands-on experience with Android development using Kotlin, iOS development with Swift, and cross-platform solutions with React Native and Flutter.
+- **Backend Integration**: Learn to build and interact with a Node.js backend, utilizing GraphQL for efficient data management.
+- **Mobile-First Design**: Implement mobile-first design principles to ensure a seamless user experience across all devices.

+### **Community Impact**

+- **Share Knowledge**: Document and share my learning process to provide valuable insights and practical advice to others exploring similar technologies.
+- **Provide Resources**: Offer guidance and resources through this repository to help the community understand key concepts and overcome common challenges in mobile development.
+- **Foster Collaboration**: Encourage contributions and discussions to enhance collective learning and improvement of the project.

+By working on this project, you’ll not only advance your own skills but also have access to a growing repository of knowledge that can benefit other developers.
+Feel free to explore, contribute, and join the journey of mastering mobile development technologies!

 ## **Project Goals**

 - Develop a functional Daily Habit Tracker app.